2 Days in Bologna: A Relaxing Travel Itinerary On Foot

 4 places to eat and drink in Bologna

-The places I am talking about are in the center of Bologna, easy to reach on foot!
+The places I am talking about are in the centre of Bologna, easy to reach on foot!
 No excuses.
 Bologna offers a wide choice of restaurants and bistros, some more elegant others more traditional.
-I have chosen a mix of them just to try different options and experiments different emotions.
-They all have an incredible quality/price ratio but Grand Hotel Majestic Già Baglioni, that is a luxury hotel.
+I have chosen a mix of them to try different options and experiment with different emotions.
+They all have an incredible quality/price ratio but Grand Hotel Majestic Già Baglioni is a luxury hotel.

 By day

 Trattoria la Montanara.
-Here I tasted the traditional tortellini in broth, one of the traditional Bolognese foods.
+I tasted the traditional tortellini in broth, one of the local Bolognese foods.
 And they tasted delicious!
-A very characteristic and warm environment.
+It is a characteristic and warm environment.
 You will feel at home.
-It is not big so it is better to book your table on time.
+It is not big so book your table on time.

 • Save

 Camera a Sud Vino e Cibo.
 You will love this traditional place.
-Great selection of wines, cozy atmosphere.
+Great selection of wines, and a cosy atmosphere.
 Ideal for a short stay or to have Italian aperitivo.
 Prices are cheap.

 By night

 Grand Hotel Majestic Già Baglioni is located in an elegant 18th-century building, and offers a sophisticated setting, with furniture and frescoes.
-Pure poetry.
+This is pure poetry.
 I had a glass of Amaretto with delicious pastries just before having dinner.
-What I liked the most is the classical music in the background that accompanies you as you enjoy your drink and observe the splendid frescoes.
+What I liked the most was the classical music in the background that accompanies you as you enjoy your drink and observe the splendid frescoes.
 Suitable for those who appreciate more elegant settings and art.

 • Save

-A Balus, one of my favourite restaurants for a refined dinner.
+A Balus is one of my favourite restaurants for a refined dinner.
 I loved everything about it.
 The design with red bricks on the wall, the soft lights, the amazing food with great quality/price ratio, and the owners’ kindness.

 Le Stanze.
 Aperitifs and DJ sets in a bar-restaurant with 17th-century frescoes and modern furnishings, inside a former chapel.
-This is a very nice place where you can meet lots of young people.
-Music is loud so I think it is not the right place, if you are looking for something more peaceful.
-In spite of everything, it is definitely an experience to try just for the setting and the amazing cocktails.
+This is a very nice place to meet lots of young people.
+Music is loud so I think it is not the right place if you are looking for something more peaceful.
+Despite everything, it is an experience to try just for the setting and the amazing cocktails.

-As you can see, there is a lot to discover in Bologna but these 2 days were perfect for experience the best of it.
+As you can see, there is a lot to discover in Bologna but these 2 days were perfect for experiencing the best of it.

 Which is the place that has made you more curious?